 4. Rafting & Sightseeing in Koprulu Canyon

-Rafting on Koprulu Canyon is one of the most adrenaline activities of Alanya region.
-The vast majority of travellers and adrenaline enthusiasts prefer to join daily tours to enjoy this enjoyable activity.
-If you want to participate in this event, you will be picked up from your Hotel, meet the other participants, and the adventure begins after you collect your gear and raft.
+Rafting on Koprulu Canyon is one of the most adrenaline activities of the Alanya region.
+The vast majority of travelers and adrenaline enthusiasts prefer to join daily tours to enjoy this enjoyable activity.
+If you want to participate in this event, you will be picked up from your hotel, meet the other participants, and the adventure begins after you collect your gear and raft.
 If you wish, you can enjoy this fun in a 2-person canoe or a 6-person canoe.

 5. Swim at Sapadere Canyon